Lead exposure in young children can cause reduced IQ and

 The advisory committee also recommended that CDC

-change their guidelines so that interventions previously identified for a BLL
+change its guidelines so that interventions previously identified for a BLL

 of 10mcg/dL or greater go into effect at the new intervention level of 5 mcg/dL.
 CDC recommends

 the following interventions for a child with a BLL of 5mcg/dL or